How to Make a Carajillo That’ll Wake Your Spirit (and Maybe Your Neighbors)

 Final Sip

 The Carajillo is proof that simple ingredients, when done right, can deliver serious wow.
-And when you start with a coffee like Dia’s Mucho Macho, you’re already halfway to greatness.
+And when you start with a coffee like DIA’s Mucho Macho, you’re already halfway to greatness.

 So go ahead.
-Seize the Dia.
+Seize the DIA.
 Stir up a Carajillo.
 And raise your glass to bold flavor, vibrant culture, and cocktails that keep the night (or day) going.

 P.S.
-If you’re not already stocked up, head over to www.seizethedia.com to grab your bag of Mucho Macho or any of Dia's spirited blends.
+If you’re not already stocked up, head over to www.seizethedia.com to grab your bag of Mucho Macho or any of DIA's spirited blends.
 Trust us—once you go Latin, your coffee game never goes back.

 Latin Coffee Recipes Done Right: Café con Leche with DIA Café

-Presented by Lucia From Dia Coffee
+Presented by Lucia From DIA Coffee

 Let’s be real—there’s coffee, and then there’s coffee.
 The kind that hits your soul, not just your sleep-deprived brain.
 And if you know anything about Latin culture, you know that coffee is more than a morning routine—it’s a ritual.
 It’s community, comfort, and a little fire in your cup.
 So if you need more latin coffee recipes in your life, we got you!